eclypse-tms/CountryKit/README.md

 /// By default, it includes all territories that have an alpha 2 code assigned to it. public var includeOption: IncludeOptions = .all

-/// provide your custom sorting algorithm for the picker view public var countrySorter: CountrySorter?
+/// you can provide your own custom sorting algorithm for the picker view. public var countrySorter: CountrySorter?
 ```